MatAtBread/nodent/README.md

 * No generators are used.
 Nodent works simply by transforming your original source
 * As the current version, `finally { }` blocks are NOT transformed by Nodent
 * As the current version, `for (...in...)` loops are NOT transformed by Nodent
+* In `use nodent-es7` mode, within async functions, `this` is correctly bound automatically.
+Promises specify that callbacks should be called from global-scope, and if necessary should be explicitly bound, or (preferentially, as I read it) use closures.

 Auto-parse from Nodejs
 ======================